Early Warning Early Action

 Empowering RCRC volunteers to take an active role in monitoring risks that influence their communities can teach them to both issue, and respond to, warnings that arise from the monitoring.
 Considering emergency alerts from national systems often do not reach everyone at risk, this kind of people-centred approach is essential to ensure information and warnings reach the most vulnerable communities.
 Where and when national early warning systems are active, CEWS complement governmental mandates to protect lives and livelihoods.
 Where they do not yet exist, CEWS also serve to catalyse dialogue about what national systems are required and how the National Societies, as auxiliary to governments, may play a role in supporting them.

-In cooperation with IFRC and the Climate Centre, GRC will launch the Anticipation Hub for the Federation network and the wider humanitarian system at pace and scale.
+The German Red Cross, IFRC and the Climate Centre officially launched the Anticipation Hub in December 2020 for the Red Cross Red Crescent network and the wider humanitarian system.

-The Anticipation Hub will be set at the interface between practice, science and policy.
-Key activities of the Anticipation Hub will center around providing technical support & advice, stimulating innovation, learning & exchange, and promoting lasting change through sustained policy & advocacy efforts.
+Overall, the Hub aims to support and empower these actors to jointly enable effective anticipatory humanitarian action in practice, at greater pace and scale, to reduce loss and suffering of communities ahead of disasters.
+It is set at the interface between practice, science and policy.
+Key activities center around providing technical support & advice, stimulating innovation, learning & exchange, and promoting lasting change through sustained policy & advocacy efforts.

-For more on information, visit the Anticipation Hub website
+For more information, visit the Anticipation Hub website.

 The REAP was launched in 2019 at the UN Climate Action Summit in New York by the Prime Minister of Bangladesh.
 It seeks to make one billion people safer from disasters by greatly expanding early action financing and improving early warning systems and the capacity to act on risks they identify.
 IFRC hosts the Secretariat of the Partnership.